htwangtw/hrvtrt/preregisteration.md

 ### Exploratory Analysis
 <!-- If you plan to explore your dataset to look for unexpected differences or relationships, describe those tests here.
 If reported, add them to the final paper under a heading that clearly differentiates this exploratory part of your study from the confirmatory part. -->
 We will also compute a group level the cortical diffusion embedding map of dynamic functional connectome and ROI-HRV interaction respectively to exploration the impact of physiology on whole brain gradient.
-We will compare those to standard diffusion embedding map calculated with the original method in [Margulies et al. 2016].
+We will compare those to standard diffusion embedding map calculated with the original method in [Margulies et al., 2016.
 As the two set of maps might have not spatial correspondence, we will not perform reliability tests on this measure.
 Diffusion embedding map calculation is implemented by python library [BrainSpace](https://brainspace.readthedocs.io/en/latest/).